 Corequisite: Concurrent enrollment in ANTH 215L.
-Prerequisite: ENG 21 or ENG 22, or ENG 24, with a grade of C or better or equivalent.
+Prerequisite: ENG 24 with a grade of C or better or equivalent, or qualified for ENG 100.

-ANTH 215L Physical Anthropology Lab (1)
+ANTH 215L Biological Anthropology Lab (1)

-This lab course is designed to accompany ANTH 215 Introduction to Physical Anthropology.
+This lab course is designed to accompany ANTH 215 Biological Anthropology.
 Concurrent registration is required.
 The course provides additional experience and laboratory exercises in human and population genetics, human osteology, human variability, forensic anthropology, primatology, and paleoanthropology.
+(DY)

-Prerequisite: ENG 21 or ENG 22, or ENG 24, with a grade of C or better or equivalent.
+Prerequisite: ENG 24, with a grade of C or better or equivalent, or qualified for ENG 100